Got some project size specifications you need to abide by? You came to the right place!

 Whether it's installing as much power as possible within a designated area, trying to reach a target capacity, or having to abide by certain delivery point limitations, pvDesign can do all three!

 With the maximum capacity option selected, all you'll need to do is choose your target DC/AC ratio.
-For this article, we will take a DC/AC ratio of 1.2 as an example.
+In this scenario, we will set the DC/AC ratio to 1.2.
+Depending on the ratio you'll choose, pvDesign will automatically inform you of the maximum strings per inverter you would be able to obtain with that configuration.

-The Layout tab will allow us to check how much maximum power can be installed in our PV plant.
+At any stage of the design process, the right-hand sidebar will allow us to check how much maximum power is and can be installed in our PV plant.

 What if I want to install a specific power?
-Simply select the Specific Capacity option in the Electrical tab.
+Simply select the Specific Capacity option in the Layout tab.

-Using the design from before, we define our PV plant with 50 inverters, thus obtaining 85.72 MWac.
+In this example we have defined our PV plant to have 50 inverters, thus obtaining 10.75 MWac.

-To ensure that we reach the exact specific power that we want, we will first calculate the DC/AC Ratio associated with our peak power.
-If, for example, we want 100 MWdc, a DC/AC ratio of 1,1665 must be included as a power requirement.
+To ensure that we reach the exact specific power that we want, we will first need to calculate the DC/AC Ratio associated with our peak power.
+If, for example, we want 12.685 MWdc, a DC/AC ratio of 1,18 must be included as a power requirement.

 Secondary Inverter and configuration of power stations